 If you have an older computer running Windows XP or an even more ancient version, and newer versions of Windows are not an option, then I recommend that you switch to Linux.
 As of April 8, 2014, Microsoft no longer provides support for Windows XP, which means it no longer offers updates and security patches for XP (Click here to learn more) .
 The longer any software such as Windows goes without updates, the more vulnerable it becomes to “hackers” (a more correct term is “crackers”) and computer malware.
 Even today with its updates, Windows is a constant target of all imaginable forms of malware, so it makes sense to do all you can to protect yourself and your personal information.
 It is possible to remain “fairly” safe with Windows if you follow certain practices; click here to learn more .
 Also, below is a list of specific things which can be done to help Windows to run more smoothly and safely:

-- Microsoft Security Essentials – This is an outstanding antivirus and antispyware program from Microsoft which can be downloaded for free.
-Only install oneantivirus on your computer at a time.
+- Microsoft Security Essentials or Windows Defender – These are great antivirus and antispyware programs from Microsoft which can be downloaded for free.
+The Windows Defender antivirus is for Windows 10 and Microsoft Security Essentials is for older versions of Windows.
+Only install one antivirus on your computer at a time.
 Having more than one antivirus installed and running at the same time will significantly slow down your computer.
-Of course, there are many other antivirus programs which are effective and could be used in the place of Microsoft Security Essentials, but in my opinion it is hard to beat because it works very well and is free.
+Of course, there are many other antivirus programs which are effective and could be used in the place of Microsoft Security Essentials or Windows Defender, but in my opinion it is hard to beat because they work very well and are free.

 - Turn on the Windows Firewall, or the firewall of your choice if you have another one installed.
 If you have more than one firewall installed on your computer, only turn on one of them at any given time to avoid software conflicts.